What is Pylint?#

 Pylint is a static code analyser for Python 2 or 3.
 The latest version supports Python 3.7.2 and above.

-Pylint can infer actual values from your code using its internal code representation (astroid).
+could be refactored.
+Pylint can infer actual values from your code using its internal

 Pylint isn't smarter than you: it may warn you about things that you have

-conscientiously done or checks for some things that you don't care about.
+conscientiously done or check for some things that you don't care about.

 During adoption, especially in a legacy project where pylint was never enforced,